 Are you getting the recommended seven to nine hours of rest every night?
 If not, follow these suggestions on how to improve your rest routine in order to harness all the benefits of sleep for skin.

 • Keep your body in sync.

 To sleep for good skin, find your body’s "circadian rhythm", or its natural sleep-wake cycle.
 You might be surprised by how energized you feel and how good you look by sleeping a consistent number of hours every night.
+The CDC recommends being consistent.
+Go to bed at the same time each night and get up at the same time each morning, including on the weekends.
 Stick to a bedtime at which point you naturally feel tired in order to minimize the time spent tossing and turning, and do your best to wake up at the same time every morning—even on the weekends.

 • Exercise during the day.